Pathophysiology

 About the Final exam:

 The exam consists of 50 multiple choice questions.
 40 of these questions are taken from class materials, and the remaining 10 are derived from the lectures.
-A totalt of 60% (30 points) must be attained in order to pass the Final Exam.
+A total of 60% (30 points) must be attained in order to pass the Final Exam.

 Exemption

-If a student scores 76 (95%) or more points from all the midterms, the student may be exempted from the exam with the grade 5.Credit received after passing the final exam.
+If a student scores 76 (95%) or more points from all the credits (including bonus points), the student may be exempted from the exam with a grade 5.
+The department is very strict and will not lower the points required for exemption.Credit received after passing the final exam.

 For the grading scale, consider the department's website.